 13. The Sleeper

 The Sleeper is easy to spot because this teacher fights sleep the whole meeting.
 They try to play it off by putting their face in one palm, pretending to read or look down at the agenda.
 Sleepers, wake up!

 You might think The Bum and The Sleeper fall into the same category, but they don’t.
 The Sleeper is tired, barely able to keep their eyes open.
 The Bum, on the other hand, just doesn’t care.
 They never write anything down and rarely even know what’s going on.
 They’re usually charming, though, so most people just let them be.

 15. The Questioner

 This teacher drives The Irritated-at-Everything Teacher and The Timely Teacher up the wall!
 The Questioner wants to get all the correct information before they leave.
 Every time the admin asks, “Are there any questions?” you can feel the room sigh.
-When The Questioner is at your meeting, it normally means that no one is leaving until The Questioner is satisfied!
+When The Questioner is at your meeting, it will run long.

 Plus, check out our article from a teacher, asking admins to treat teachers like grown-ups.